Jameel Fakhri: Death and legacy

-According to Jamil Fakhri's family, he first learned on 7 December 2010 that his son, Ali Ayaz Fakhri, had been kidnapped and later killed in the U.S. where he was living.
-Details about his son's gruesome murder reportedly were that he was cut up into pieces and then set on fire.
+According to Jamil Fakhri's family, he first learned on 7 December 2010 that his son, Ali Ayaz Fakhri, who had been living in the United States, had been kidnapped and later killed.
+Details about his son's gruesome murder reportedly were that his body was cut up into pieces and then set on fire.
 This really distressed the actor and took a heavy toll on his health for several months until finally he had a stroke on 31 May 2011 and was taken to a hospital.
-He stayed in a coma there for many days and then died on 9 June 2011 at Lahore, Pakistan.
+He stayed in a coma for many days and died on 9 June 2011 at Lahore, the city of his birth, in Pakistan.